percona/everest-doc/docs/use/monitor_endpoints.md

         ?
 Name for the new monitoring instance - dev-pmm
         ```

-    If you are running the command in wizard mode or headless mode (`--skip-wizard` flag):
+    If you are running the command in wizard mode or headless mode (`--skip-wizard` flag), then run the following command:

     ```sh
     everestctl monitoring enable --everest-url='http://127.0.0.1:8080' --everest-token=<token> --new-instance-name='dev-pmm' --pmm.endpoint='http://127.0.0.1' --pmm.username='admin' --pmm.password=<password> --skip-wizard